Learn about Hollaback!’s origins, evolution, and history – and the core values that guide our work.

 - Hollaback! is a finalist in the Ashoka’s “She Will Innovate” competition

-- Hollaback!’s executive director Emily May is named one of Huffington Post’s 20 Women “Leading the Way”
+- Huffington Post names Emily May one of 20 Women “Leading the Way”

 - Hollaback! wins the Manhattan Young Democrats “Engendering Progress” award

-- Hollaback!’s executive director Emily May is named one of Daily Muse’s “50 Fearless Minds Changing the World”
+- Daily Muse names Hollaback!’s executive director Emily May one of “50 Fearless Minds Changing the World”

-- The Hollaback! app is listed on USA Today’s “4 free apps that could help prevent sexual assault”
+- USA Today lists Hollaback! among “4 free apps that could help prevent sexual assault”

 - Hollaback! holds the first ever international speaker’s series on street harassment, HOLLA::Revolution

-- Hollaback! is named one of CNN’s top safety apps
+- CNN names Hollaback! a top safety apps

 - Hollaback!’s executive director Emily May is named an Ashoka Fellow